Warren MacKenzie Advancement Award

 - The ways in which the project will contribute to your academic experience, professional development, and degree progress.

 - A budget of anticipated expenses (maximum of one, 8-1/2” x 11” page, formatted as a PDF) with artist’s name at the top.
-Please note: the maximum request from Northern Clay Center is $4,000, with no more than 10% of the request to be earmarked for materials and equipment.
+Please note: the maximum request from Northern Clay Center is $3,000, with no more than 10% of the request to be earmarked for materials and equipment.
+File should be labeled with last name, first initial, and BUDGET (example: doejBUDGET.pdf)

 - 10 digital images via webform submission.
 Please do not display your name on the image.
 Images will be projected on the wall and viewed one at a time.
 Image files should be labeled with last name, first initial, and numbers indicating your preferred viewing order (example: doej1.jpg).
 Do not include any other information in the filename.
 Digital images must be saved as JPGs at 96 pixels per inch (ppi) and should not measure greater than 1024 pixels along the image’s longest dimension.
 Additional information regarding image size and format is available at our digital image submission page.